 3. Tour Tower Bridge

-Tower Bridge is one of London’s most iconic bridges.
-It crosses the River Thames and is used by both pedestrians and vehicles.
-Tower Bridge is a combined bascule and suspension bridge and is made up of two towers that are connected by two horizontal walkways.
-Tower Bridge was built between 1886 and 1894.
-The bridge used11,000 tons of steel and employed 432 workers a day during its construction.
+Tower Bridge is one of London’s most recognizable landmarks, spanning the River Thames and serving both pedestrians and vehicles.
+This combined bascule and suspension bridge features two impressive towers connected by high-level walkways.
+Constructed between 1886 and 1894, it required 11,000 tons of steel and 432 workers.

 4. Have Lunch near Trafalgar Square